 George Benson Albums

-close to 40 studio albums, and two music DVDs.
-Some of his studio albums include: The New Boss Guitar of George Benson (1964);
+40 studio albums, and two music DVDs.
+Some of his studio albums include: The New Boss Guitar of

+George Benson (1964); It's

 George Benson Trivia

-Living legend musician George Benson has claimed several Grammy Awards
+Living legend musician George Benson has earned several Grammy Awards

-over the years, including Best R&B Instrumental Performance (1977); Best Pop Instrumental Performance (1977);
+over the years, including Best R&B Instrumental Performance (1977); Best Pop Instrumental Performance (1977); Record of

 George Benson Concert Experience